noob339/Form-Generator/README.md

 Based on the template from the txt file, the user is able to create a multiple choice form, a written answer form, a mixed form, and hopefully other varieties of forms moving forward.

+You can view the project website at https://rb.gy/5tutt3

 # The following is the template used and can be used with most common text files:

       title: